-At Salusbury we use the Jigsaw PSHE scheme of work.
-Jigsaw combines PSHE, emotional literacy, mindfulness, social skills, and spiritual development.
+At Salusbury, we use Jigsaw lessons which combine PSHE, emotional literacy, mindfulness, social skills, and spiritual development.
 Jigsaw is designed as a whole-school approach with all year groups working on the same theme at the same time.

 We also incorporate their units of work for the Relationships and Sex Education.
-Our school policy on this, written in consultation with our school community can be seen at the bottom of the page.
+Our school policy on this, written in consultation with our school community can be seen below.

 In their PSHE lessons, children study six half termly units of work, delivered in an age-and-stage appropriate way so that the needs of the children are met.